Universal cooling of quantum systems via randomized measurements: Cooling Protocol

 where $\mathcal{V}$ is a CPTP map describing the incoherent dynamics emerging from the interaction with the meters.
-To describe a stochastic average over many interactions, we parametrize the interaction $H_\text{SM}$ and choice of meter splitting in terms of a vector $\vec{r}_n$, such that the CPTP map at iteration $n$ becomes $\mathcal{V}\left(\vec{r}_n\right)$.
-Averaging over all possible choices of system-meter interaction and meter splittings implies
+To describe a stochastic average over many interactions, we parametrize the interaction $H_\text{SM}$ and choice of meter splitting of the $n$-th iteration in terms of a vector $\vec{r}_n$, such that the CPTP map, mapping step $n-1$ to step $n$, becomes $\mathcal{V}\left(\vec{r}_n\right)$.
+Averaging over all possible choices of system-meter interaction and meter splittings for a single iteration gives the map

 with fixed variance and suitable normalization $\mathcal{N}$.
-The averaged state of the system after $n$ iterations is then obtained by integrating over all parameters $\vec{r}_n$:
+The averaged state of the system after $n$ iterations is then obtained by integrating the individual realizations